drinkbird/drinkbird.github.io/_posts/blog/2023-09-01-fully-remote-work.md

 ### Straight to the point: Unambiguous communication

-Utilise [low-context](https://www.psychologytoday.com/us/blog/communication-success/202206/10-traits-of-low-context-communicators), direct, unambiguous communication.
+Utilize [low-context](https://www.psychologytoday.com/us/blog/communication-success/202206/10-traits-of-low-context-communicators), direct, unambiguous communication.
 Always be on point, radiating intent and demonstrating a strong bias for outcomes.
 Express the goals of a meeting up front, and then skillfully shift from "discuss" to "decide and schedule".
 When addressing concerns, set the context first and confirm your assumptions with the people available.
 Then, either propose a solution or seek constructive input.
 Always be clear about what you want to achieve from each discussion, and avoid bringing up the same subject unless it’s to seek a different outcome.

 ### Building trust with words: The nuances of language